theory/justatheory/content/post/management/flex-your-biceps.md

 ### Improvement/Progress

-Funds for conferences, training, and formal education clearly provide value to employees wishing to make progress in their careers, or simply to improve themselves.
+Funds for conferences, training, and formal education clearly help employees make progress in their careers, or to sipmly improve themselves.
 But people also get satisfaction from work that helps the company to execute its strategies and meet its goals.
 Assuming the vision aligns with an employee's values,[^biceps-big-assumption] contributing to the material achievement of that vision becomes the employee's achievement, too.

 So be sure to create opportunities for all employees to grow, both in their careers and contributions to the company mission.
 Avoid artificial divides